 • Progressive multifocal leukoencephalopathy may affect up to 4% of patients with AIDS.
 An increased incidence of progressive multifocal leukoencephalopathy has also been described in individuals receiving newer, more aggressive immunosuppressive regimens for organ or stem cell transplantation, as well as in individuals receiving newer “biological” agents, in particular natalizumab.

-• Progressive multifocal leukoencephalopathy may be suspected in immunocompromised individuals presenting with multifocal neurologic signs and/or with evidence of multiple white matter lesions on MRI.
+• Progressive multifocal leukoencephalopathy should be considered in immunocompromised individuals presenting with multifocal neurologic signs and/or evidence of multiple white matter lesions on MRI.
 Specific detection of JC virus can often be made by polymerase chain reaction analysis of cerebrospinal fluid.

 • There is no proven therapy for progressive multifocal leukoencephalopathy.
-In patients with AIDS-progressive multifocal leukoencephalopathy, HAART may produce stabilization or improvement.
+In patients with AIDS-progressive multifocal leukoencephalopathy, antiretroviral therapy (ART: combined antiretroviral therapy was initially termed “highly active antiretroviral therapy” or “HAART” and subsequently “combined antiretroviral therapy” or “cART”, replaced by “ART”) may produce stabilization or improvement.
 Remission has also been reported after withdrawal of immunosuppressive drugs and, in patients with progressive multifocal leukoencephalopathy in the setting of natalizumab treatment, after removal of the monoclonal by plasma exchange, with or without accompanying immunoabsorption therapy.
+Reports indicate that progressive multifocal leukoencephalopathy may be arrested through use of immune checkpoint inhibitors or T cells sensitized to a second human polyomavirus, BK virus (BKV, BKPyV).
 In both HIV-infected and iatrogenically immunosuppressed patients, restoration of immune function may result in immune reconstitution inflammatory syndrome (IRIS).

 Historical note and terminology

-Attempts to culture the virus were unsuccessful until 1974 when Padgett and colleagues successfully isolated the agent in primary cultures of human fetal brain cells and named the agent “JC virus” (JCV), using the initials of the patient from whom it had been recovered (Padgett et al 1971).
-In that year, a second human polyomavirus, BK virus, was recovered from human urine (Gardner et al 1971).
+Attempts to culture the virus were unsuccessful until 1974 when Padgett and colleagues successfully isolated the agent in primary cultures of human fetal brain cells and named the agent “JC virus” (JCV), using the initials of the patient (John Cunningham) from whose brain the virus had been recovered (Padgett et al 1971).
+In that year, a second human polyomavirus, BK virus (BKV, BKPyV), was recovered from human urine (Gardner et al 1971).
+It is now known that polyomaviruses are widespread agents in both mammalian and avian species and that 4 different polyomaviruses have been associated with human disease (Greenlee and Hirsch 2017).
+Of these, only JC virus has been consistently associated with progressive multifocal leukoencephalopathy.
+BK virus has been associated with rare cases of encephalitis (Voltz et al 1996; Antoniolli et al 2017) and in 2 cases BK virus has been reported to be associated with progressive multifocal leukoencephalopathy lesions (Brew et al 2013; Daveson et al 2013; Melis et al 2018).
 Several early reports described identification of a third polyomavirus, SV40, a simian agent that was a contaminant of early lots of Salk and Sabin polio vaccines (Shah and Nathanson 1976; Greenlee and Hirsch 2017).
 Subsequent studies employing molecular methods, however, have demonstrated that in all of these cases in which tissue was still available for study, the causative agent was JCV, and that SV40 had been a laboratory contaminant (Stoner and Ryschkewitch 1998).
-BK virus, although associated with rare cases of encephalitis, has never been isolated from a case of progressive multifocal leukoencephalopathy (Vallbracht et al 1993; Voltz et al 1996).

 The content you are trying to view is available only to logged in, current MedLink Neurology subscribers.